 Stem Cell Therapy for Rotator Cuff Tears Overview

 As the most mobile joint in the human body, the shoulder is prone to a wide number of injuries.
 One of the most common injuries associated with the shoulder includes rotator cuff disorders.
 The rotator cuff is a critical structure within the shoulder that provides stability and strength to the joint.
 When one of the muscle-tendon units that compose the rotator cuff experiences a tear, treatment is often necessary.
-Dr. Matthew Provencher provides stem cell therapy for rotator cuff tears to patients from Denver, Vail, Aspen, and surrounding communities.
+Dr. Matthew Provencher provides stem cell therapy for rotator cuff tears to patients from Denver, Vail, Aspen, Colorado Springs, and surrounding communities.
 A stem cell rotator cuff repair is a safe and effective regenerative medicine treatment that helps facilitate soft tissue repair following a partial tear.

 What is the Rotator Cuff?